Kevin Lyons: Role in gambling in Tasmania

 In his book, Losing Streak, published in 2017, historian James Boyce alleges that Lyons accepted the position of Deputy Premier in order to ensure his vote on the establishment of the casino at Wrest Point.

-He then quit parliament, triggering a new election, which was won by the Liberal Party.
+He then quit parliament, triggering a new election, which was won by the Labor Party.
 After quitting he was offered a huge amount ($250,000 in today's money) by Federal Hotels and British Tobacco as an advance for a book that was never written.
 He also set up a public relations company, even though he had no experience in it, and his first and primary client was Federal Hotels.
 In Federal Hotels' case, the motive is suggested to have been the protection of its casino monopoly in Tasmania.

 The outcome of the election that was triggered in 1972 ultimately led to the creation of the second casino in Launceston, and the introduction of poker machines into the casinos, and then the spreading of pokies into pubs and clubs.
 It also had a hand in handing the monopoly of these machines to the Federal Group.